climbing-size-matters/climbing-size-matters/docs/publishing.md

 ### Generating a Zip File

-TODO: Create package.json scripts to automate this.

-For now, just create a zip file manually:
-1. Right-click on the `src` folder
-2. Click `Compress`
+We have a script for this: `pnpm zip-chrome`.
+This uses `zip` to create a zip archive in `dist/chrome`.

 ### Publishing the Extension